CQCL/pytket-docs/manual/manual_circuit.rst

     print("T gate depth =", circ.depth_by_type(OpType.T))
     print("2qb gate depth =", circ.depth_by_type({OpType.CX, OpType.CZ}))

-.. note:: Each of these metrics will analyse the :py:class`~pytket.Circuit` "as is", so they will consider each Box as a single unit rather than breaking it down into basic gates, nor will they perform any non-trivial gate commutations (those that don't just follow by deformation of the DAG) or gate decompositions (e.g. recognising that a :math:`CZ` gate would contribute 1 to :math:`CX`-count in practice).
+.. note:: Each of these metrics will analyse the :py:class:`~pytket.Circuit` "as is", so they will consider each Box as a single unit rather than breaking it down into basic gates, nor will they perform any non-trivial gate commutations (those that don't just follow by deformation of the DAG) or gate decompositions (e.g. recognising that a :math:`CZ` gate would contribute 1 to :math:`CX`-count in practice).

 Its also possible to count all the occurrences of each :py:class:`OpType` using the :py:meth:`gate_counts` function from the ``pytket.utils`` module.